Empowering Life-Long Learners

 Several parent organizations and committees provide valuable volunteer time, financial support, and advice for the overall improvement of our school.
 Parents are always welcome to visit the school but should make an appointment to see a teacher or visit their student's classroom in accordance with Board Policy.
 This policy states that formal visits shall be limited to no more than two times per trimester.
 Any visitor MUST first check in at the administrative office.
 As a courtesy, such visits are to be planned with the teacher or the office with at least 24 hours advanced notice.
 Remember no matter what your destination, please check-in with the administrative office.

-Communication between home and school is not only welcomed at Johnson, but is essential in improving student learning and achievement.
+Communication between home and school is essential to foster student learning and achievement.
 School administration, teachers, and staff communicate with parents in a variety of ways.
-These may include individual parent conferences, telephone calls, letters, notes in this Student Planner, progress reports, report cards, email, etc. There are times during the year when home-to-school conversations are needed to clarify issues that may arise.
+These may include individual parent conferences, telephone calls, letters, notifications/emails on JupiterEd, progress reports, report cards, email, etc. There are times during the year when home-to-school conversations are needed to clarify issues that may arise.
 In order to facilitate constructive conversations we suggest the following:

 A strong school/home partnership is vital to the success of all our students.
-The above process should help both parents and school to address each concern promptly, efficiently and with due process.
+The above process ensures that each concern is addressed promptly, efficiently and appropriately.

 Bullying is not acceptable in the Westminster School District.
 Students should seek immediate help from an adult if he/she feels that they are being bullied or harassed.
 Students are expected to immediately report incidents of bullying/harassment to school personnel.
 Each complaint of bullying/ harassment will be investigated.